m1kc/notalib/README.md

 #### notalib.django.formplus.MonthArrayField
 #### notalib.django.request_time_middleware.RequestTimeLoggingMiddleware
 #### notalib.django.stream.stream_json

 Stream all elements of iterable object as JSON array using the StreamingHttpResponse class.
+Unlike DRF's Response class, it can handle arrays of any size.

 ```python
 class SomeViewSet(...):
     ...